Automated Museum Marketing Emails

+American museums draw 900 million visitors each year.
 The museum industry has delivered culture, history and unique experiences to American families for decades.
-Competition is fiercer than ever, and museums must evolve their marketing if they’re going to reach their share of the 14 million households that visit art museums every year.
+But competition is fiercer than ever, and small to mid-sized museums, many of which are still rebounding from the losses of Covid, must evolve their marketing if they want to expand their reach and draw new visitors each season.

 Subject: We’ve missed you!